folsomcp/specpolFlow/docs-jb/index.md

 ## Using `SpecpolFlow` in publications
 If you use the `SpecpolFLow` package in the preparation of any publications, please use the following acknowledgement:

-    The `SpecpolFlow` package is available at https://github.com/folsomcp/specpolFlow.
+&nbsp;&nbsp;&nbsp;The `SpecpolFlow` package is available at https://github.com/folsomcp/specpolFlow.

 Individual components of `SpecpolFLow` can be referenced as follows:

-    LSDpy: The GitHub repository for LSDpy is available at https://github.com/folsomcp/LSDpy.
+&nbsp;&nbsp;&nbsp;LSDpy: The GitHub repository for LSDpy is available at https://github.com/folsomcp/LSDpy.

-    normPlot: The GitHub repository for normPlot is available at https://github.com/folsomcp/normPlot.
+&nbsp;&nbsp;&nbsp;normPlot: The GitHub repository for normPlot is available at https://github.com/folsomcp/normPlot.